 Six Month Check-up of Strategic Plan- Plan was discussed and updated.

-Congregational Meeting - July 27- Tina will take notes on Sunday with the congregation’s ideas
+Congregational Meeting - July 27- Tina will take notes on Sunday with the congregation’s ideas.

 Cantata- Council would like to have Cantata again this year.
 We own many Cantatas from which to choose.
 There is a job description and expectations for the director, and this will be sent to interested candidates.